Week 1: In the beginning was the Word

-Mary has a Latin notebook in which she'll copy the vocabulary words from the Henle lessons in addition to the weekly Latin memory work from the Foundations' guide, do some exercises, practice diagramming, and write down any derivatives she discovers in her reading.
+Mary has a Latin notebook in which she'll copy some of the vocabulary words from the Henle lessons in addition to the weekly Latin memory work from the Foundations' guide, practice diagramming, and write down any derivatives she discovers in her reading.
 This year, we'll look at a few of the Henle exercises and do them orally.
 In the Introduction on page 1 of the blue grammar book, there's a pronunciation guide.
-I needed more, so I bought some great audio recordings of the vocabulary words last year so we can listen and repeat those.
-Youtube has some as well.
+I needed more, so I bought a great audio recording of the vocabulary words last year.
+Youtube has some recordings as well, although I believe that Magistra Jones' audio recordings are more accurate.
+The Youtube ones have pictures that may help in remembering the translations.
 Henle Vocabulary Lesson 1.

 My daughter has already been introduced to Latin but backing up and layering the information is a sure-fire way to cement it into her brain.
 I've found that small steps of learning usually brings the greatest result.

 We'll watch Lesson 3 of Visual Latin.
 Compass Classroom has a free pdf matching the videos up with Henle Latin.
 We'll also use the VL worksheets (sparingly), saving most of the Henle exercises for Challenge A. The Challenge Tier of CC Connected has some of these videos in the Classical Learning Center plus a whole bunch of other stuff to help with the study of Latin.